‘Pokemon GO’ Update: Niantic Releases 80+ New Pokemon, PoGo Servers Crash

 According to the post, the new patch updated the game to version 0.57.2 for Android and 1.27.2 for iOS devices added characters from the Gold and Silver editions of the widely popular franchise.

 This includes Chikorita, Totodile, Cyndaquil, and others, all of which are Pokemon that were first seen in the Johto region.
-Because of this, Forbes said that the Pokemon Go update delivers “a breath of fresh air for trainers that caught all — or most — of the original Pokémon.”
+Because of this, Forbes said that the Pokemon GO update delivers “a breath of fresh air for trainers that caught all — or most — of the original Pokémon.”

 Gotta catch'em all… again #PokémonGo pic.twitter.com/HOvfkLHpXX